sven-oly/kenken/README.md

 7. Watch the steps of solving the puzzle.

 Note that this solver may not find a solution to all puzzles.
-If this is the case, please add a Pull Request with the JSON data.
+If this is the case, please add an Issue with the JSON data.

 Also feel free to comment or make suggestions on improving the solver and its operation.